 What means the most to you?
 These are the things to keep at the front of your mind.
 By establishing your core values, you build a road map that leads you right into your ideal future.
 Never lose sight of what you value and you’ll never lose your way.

-What are your goals for your life, your body, your brains and your bliss?
+What are your goals for your life, your body, your brains, and your bliss?

 What stage are you in life?

 What was your family like?
+Are they healthy?

 What did your last success look like?

 Reflect on your past success and revel in your accomplishments.
 Your past successes can be a wealth of information and inspiration to bring forward into the vision of your best future.
+Why were you successful?
+How did you get there and what skills did you use?
+These experiences can be leveraged and add up to making you the strong and resilient woman that you are!

 When was the last time you were fit?